se-edu/learningresources/contents/data/sql/SQL.md

 Databases are integral to any commercial software application, and most student side projects as well, whether it is a web app, desktop app or otherwise.
 Though you can choose to just use a text file to store your data, this will not be sustainable as the size of your application (and the data stored) grows.
 This is why there are several dedicated database software packages available today.

-**SQL** is a programming language that is specifically designed for managing (storing, querying and manipulating) data in a <tooltip content="relational databases store data in tables">[relational database]({{baseUrl}}/contents/data/databases/databases.htmll#database-models)</tooltip>.
+**Structured Query Language**, or **SQL** for short, is a programming language that is specifically designed for managing (storing, querying and manipulating) data in a <tooltip content="relational databases store data in tables">[relational database]({{baseUrl}}/contents/data/databases/databases.htmll#database-models)</tooltip>.
 As mentioned in [Codecademy](https://www.codecademy.com/articles/what-is-rdbms-sql), most <tooltip content="Relational DataBase Management System">RDBMSs</tooltip> like MySQL, Oracle, SQL Server and PostgreSQL use the SQL language.
 However, the syntaxes used in these distributions vary slightly.
 These differences may be in terms of case-sensitivity, available built-in functions, custom functions, date and time formats, and so on.

 SQL distributions are widely used in many small and big companies.
 According to the official [MySQL website](https://www.mysql.com/why-mysql/), it is used in companies like Facebook, Google, Adobe, Paytm and Zappos (though they may not be using MySQL exclusively).